apache/ignite-3/modules/schema/src/main/java/org/apache/ignite/internal/schema/README.md

 columns must be passed to the assembler in the internal schema sort order.
 Additionally, when constructing the instance of the assembler, the user should pre-calculate the size of the row to avoid extra array copies, and the number of non-null varlen columns for key and value chunks.
-Less restrictive building techniques are provided by class (de)serializers and row builder, which take care of sizing and column order.
+Less restrictive building techniques are provided by class (de)serializers and tuple builder, which take care of sizing and column order.

 To read column values of a row, one needs to construct a subclass of `org.apache.ignite.internal.schema.row.Row` which provides necessary logic to read arbitrary columns with